Photo: Sebastian Barros

 Looking at creative responses to activism and protest through photography and film, we are particularly interested in embodied expressions of passion and joy in LGBTQ+, anti-racist and feminist activism.

 Our research is focused on four exhibitions from the archive: Same Difference (1986), A Peace of the Action (1983), Our Space in Britain (1987) and Brick Lane 1978.
 The intention is to spark an intergenerational dialogue between past and present protest/resistance/action through the exhibition display during the month-long event."

 16 November will see the launch of an online exhibition showcasing projects by graduate photographers from University of the Arts London such as Isobel Van Dyke, Victoria Vorobeva and Terrence Phearse, and the Royal College of Arts graduate Sissel Kärneskog, plus selected works from writer/filmmaker Ed Web-Ingall and photographers Sebastian Barros and JC Verona.

 Explore the exhibition

-Online screening of Ed Webb-Ingall's short film ‘We Have Rather Been Invaded’ (2017), followed by a panel discussion with Webb-Ingall and journalist Isobel Van Dyke, exploring the impact and legacy of Section 28 and LGBTQ+ education in Britain today.
+An online screening of Ed Webb-Ingall's short film ‘We Have Rather Been Invaded’ (2017), was followed by a panel discussion with Webb-Ingall and journalist Isobel Van Dyke, exploring the impact and legacy of Section 28 and LGBTQ+ education in Britain today.